-It is possible to get a title loan while still making payments assuming there is enough equity in the vehicle.
+It is possible to get a title loan while still making payments assuming there is enough equity in the vehicle to support the loan.
 There are a few ways to accomplish this.
 These include both refinancing the title loan and getting a second lien title loan.

 How to get a Title Loan while Making Payments

 While most title loans do require a paid off vehicle, in some cases it is possible to get a title loan while still making payments.
 The ability to get a car title loan in this situation will depend on two major factors: